alonisser/introduction-rabbitmq/presentation.md

         serialized_transaction = self.get_serializer(instance=transaction).data
         busPublisher.publish(TransactionCreatedBusEvent(user_id=event.user_id, transaction=serialized_transaction))
 ```

 * Since I wrapped the handler with transaction.atomic to prevent the user.deposit() to be saved if the transaction creation has failed,
 then the busPublisher.publish() would publish an event on the message queue before the actual save took place!

 * If a downstream service receives the event and immediately triggers an http request to the upstream server depending on the transaction to exist
-then it might fail! (and yes it did happen, quite often, mostly in automatic e2e testing, but even with real users)
+then it might fail! (and yes it **did** happen, quite often, mostly in automatic e2e testing, but even with real users)

+---

+## Lessons learned: inherent race conditions

-* The solution is wrapping the publishing of events to downstream with ```on_commit``` hook of some kind.
-So the actual publishing takes place only after the data has been commited to db
+* My (partial) solution is wrapping the publishing of events to downstream with *on_commit* hook of some kind.
+So the actual publishing takes place only after the data has been commited to db.

+---

 # Message driven Vs Event driven: Summary

-"The difference being that messages are directed, events are not.
+*"The difference being that messages are directed, events are not.
-a message has a clear addressable recipient while an event just happen for others (0-N) to observe it"
+a message has a clear addressable recipient while an event just happen for others (0-N) to observe it"*
 [Jonas boner update to the reactive manifesto](https://www.typesafe.com/blog/reactive-manifesto-20)

+--

 * Messages are "WHAT TO DO", events are "WHAT HAPPENED"
 * Messages have a specific recipient.
 Events don't - so might trigger multiple actions in different services